ashutoshpandey/asp_git_aws_autoscale/ASWebApp/Readme.md

 	- Copies app.zip to S3 bucket => source folder
 	- Triggers CodeBuild to build the code and put into same S3 bucket => artifacts folder
 	- Refreshes auto scaling group
+3. Auto scale refreshes the instances
+4. It uses launch template to create new instance(s)